tracyywei/cs193x_bucketlistbuddies/README.txt

 Collaboration and libraries
 ---------------------------
 <TODO: Identify any sources you have consulted or libraries/external code you used.
 If your project overlaps with another project or coursework for another class, please describe the overlap and the parts specific to you/193X here.>
+My project overlaps with Assignment 3.1 and 3.2.

 Anything else?
 -------------